mgoold/linear_algebra_notes/linear_algebra_exercises/tasks_by_object_type/vector_tasks.md

 * "(Not easy) How could you decide if the vectors u = (1,1,0) and v = (0,1, 1) and  w = (a, b, c) are linearly independent or dependent ?"

 ### Solution of Solution Steps
 *  This is sort of tough, but if you just write the 3 vectors out vertically, you'll see that "Certainly x1 has to be a.
 Certainly x2 has to be c.
 So the middle components give the requirement a + c = b."
-So generally when you get a question that sounds like this, the approach is to write them out, and see if isolation makes any one variable easy to solve, so that you can sole the others apart via substitution.
+So generally when you get a question that sounds like this, the approach is to write them out, and see if isolation makes any one variable easy to solve, so that you can solve the others apart via substitution.

+## Example 12: find orthogonal dot product

+### Premise
+*  Given a vector of numbers, find another vector that is orthogonal to it.

+### Problem Text
+* "Given the vector (1,2,3), find a vector that is orthogonal to it."

+### Solution of Solution Steps
+* Remember that 2 vectors, which must be of equal length, are orthogonal if their dot product = 0.
+* Consider that the first variable v is the given list of values, and the unknown vector w is equal to (x,y,z ...) etc.
+* Combine the 2 vectors in the dot product formula = 0.
+Set all variables except one as = 1:
+   * 1(1) + 2(1) + 3z = 0 .
+   * z = -1.
+   * w = (1,1,-1)